 - Enforce UAS rules and regulations through incident reporting as done currently with any campus incident

-- The UAS Committee consists of the Director of Campus Security, one representative from Marketing and University Relations, one representative from the Technology Department, one representative from the School of Engineering, one representative from the Department of Communications and the Director of Risk and Safety Management for the purpose of maintaining this policy.
+- The UAS Committee consists of the Director of Campus Security, one representative from Marketing and University Relations, one representative from the Technology Department, one representative from the School of Engineering, one representative from the Department of Communication and Languages and the Director of Risk and Safety Management for the purpose of maintaining this policy.

 - Review/maintain/amend the UAS Policy as needed.